iSE-UET-VNU/SCENETIC/README.md

 ## Introduction

-In this paper, we propose AVAstra, a Reinforcement Learning (RL)-based approach to generate realistic critical scenarios for testing ADSs in simulation environments.
-To capture the complexity of driving scenarios, AVAstra comprehensively represents the environment by both the **internal states** of an ADS under-test (e.g., the status of the ADS's core components, speed, or acceleration) and the **external states** of the surrounding factors in the simulation environment (e.g., weather, traffic flow, or road condition).
-AVAstra trains the RL agent to effectively configure the simulation environment that places the AV in dangerous situations and potentially leads it to collisions.
+In this paper, we propose SCENETIC, a Reinforcement Learning (RL)-based approach to generate realistic critical scenarios for testing ADSs in simulation environments.
+To capture the complexity of driving scenarios, SCENETIC comprehensively represents the environment by both the **internal states** of an ADS under-test (e.g., the status of the ADS's core components, speed, or acceleration) and the **external states** of the surrounding factors in the simulation environment (e.g., weather, traffic flow, or road condition).
+SCENETIC trains the RL agent to effectively configure the simulation environment that places the AV in dangerous situations and potentially leads it to collisions.
 We introduce a diverse set of actions that allows the RL agent to systematically configure both *environmental conditions* and *traffic participants*.
 Additionally, based on established safety requirements, we enforce heuristic constraints to ensure the realism and relevance of the generated test scenarios.

-AVAstra is evaluated on two popular simulation maps with four different road configurations.
-Our results show AVAstra's ability to outperform the state-of-the-art approach by generating 30\% to 115\% more collision scenarios.
-Compared to the baseline based on Random Search, AVAstra achieves up to 275\% better performance.
-These results highlight the effectiveness of AVAstra in enhancing the safety testing of AVs through realistic comprehensive critical scenario generation.
+SCENETIC is evaluated on two popular simulation maps with four different road configurations.
+Our results show SCENETIC's ability to outperform the state-of-the-art approach by generating 30\% to 115\% more collision scenarios.
+Compared to the baseline based on Random Search, SCENETIC achieves up to 275\% better performance.
+These results highlight the effectiveness of SCENETIC in enhancing the safety testing of AVs through realistic comprehensive critical scenario generation.

 ## The architecture
 ![](figs/AVAstra-architecture.png)

-AVAstra leverages a Double Deep-Q Network (DDQN) to train an RL agent that can observe both the ADS **internal states** and surrounding **external states** to select optimal actions to configure the environment.
+SCENETIC leverages a Double Deep-Q Network (DDQN) to train an RL agent that can observe both the ADS **internal states** and surrounding **external states** to select optimal actions to configure the environment.

 At each time step $t$, based on the observed state $s_t$, the agent selects an action $a_t$.
 Upon executing $a_t$ and the ADS operates within a fixed observation-time period (OTP), the operating environment is transitioned into a new state $s_{t+1}$.
 The agent then evaluates the effectiveness of the chosen action by calculating a reward based on the **collision probability**, reinforcing actions that lead to more critical scenarios.